museumcomputernetwork/mcn-2020-git-haiku/index.md

-The sea darkening
+The summer grasses.
-Not always easy to use
+chirping, keeps the autumn gay
-and gazes at the moon.
+-ching me new tech skills!